Rocket Lab launch today as airlines sound 'gridlocked' skies warning

 But Rocket Lab's latest flight also comes on the same day that US airlines warn a growing number of launches is causing problems in already over-crowded skies.

-Space X's Falcon Heavy launch in Florida in February, for example, caused delays to 61 flights, and many others to take longer routes.
+Space X's Falcon Heavy launch in Florida in February, for example, caused delays to 61 flights, and many others to take longer routes during its three-hour launch window.

 All up, 1400 flights have been affected by spacecraft launches this year.
 The US Federal Aviation Commission often shuts down airspace for hours, even though a rocket takes only 90 seconds to reach space.